blbadger/blbadger.github.io/smaller-lms.md

 | $n_l=16$ | 4876 | 7750 | OOM | OOM | OOM |

-### Transformers with fewer attention heads are more efficient
+### Transformers with fewer attention heads are more efficient for TinyStories

 The observation that the flat mixer performs better than transformers on TinyStories completion given limited compute suggests that perhaps we can get similar performance from transformers if the inter-token information transfer is simplified.
 We have been using 16-headed attention, which corresponds to 16 parallel linear transformations making key, query, and values for each token.
 We can simply reduce this number by supplying the desired $n$ number of attention heads as follows: